List of active policies

 - By completing any survey, that might concern the improvement of services, to which a student or an alumnus may participate

-- Through participation in any kind of event organized by the University.
+- Through participation in any kind of event organized by OUC

-Processing of students and alumnae personal data, is in accordance with to the Regulation and the Cypriot legislation governing the collection and processing of Personal Data.
+Processing of your personal data, is in accordance with to the Regulation and the Cypriot legislation governing the collection and processing of Personal Data.
 OUC uses the personal data for a number of purposes as part of its operations, as following:

-- For the provision of services to you.
+- For the provision of services to you throughout your employment or study

-- To comply with the University’s legal obligation.
+- To comply with the University’s legal obligations

-- In order to protect your legitimate interests or the legitimate interests of the University.
+- In order to protect your legitimate interests or the legitimate interests of the OUC

 - With your consent

-OUC collects and processes special categories of personal data under the legal basis of the expressed consent of students and alumnae.
+OUC collects and processes special categories of personal data under the legal basis of the expressed consent of students, employees and alumnae.
 If we do not have your consent we will not process any sensitive data.
-The purposes of processing these data are: to facilitate student study due to social security requirements, to protect the vital interests of the student or other member of the University, for the purpose of pursuing or supporting legal claims, for reasons of substantial public interest or for reasons of public health - such as protection against cross-border health threats - for medical / healthcare purposes, for purposes of filing due to public interest, for purposes of scientific or historical research or for statistical purposes, or where the information is widely disclosed by the student or alumni.
+The purposes of processing these data are: to facilitate student study due to social security requirements, to protect the vital interests of the student or other member of the University, for the purpose of pursuing or supporting legal claims, for reasons of substantial public interest or for reasons of public health - such as protection against cross-border health threats - for medical / healthcare purposes, for purposes of filing due to public interest, or where the information is widely disclosed by the student or alumni.
 Any processing will be proportional to the purpose and will be in accordance to the services provided by the University.
-When these data are used for monitoring and reporting purposes, the data will be anonymous where possible.
+When these data is used for monitoring and reporting purposes, the data will be anonymous where possible.
 It is also possible to process such information in the course of legitimate academic and University activities, with of course the appropriate safeguards.

 Personal data that have been or will be submitted by you to the University, are kept in electronic and hardcopy form, in one or more files, on Servers, in a secure storage space on the University’s premises in Nicosia and Limassol.
-The maintenance and processing of the students’ and alumnae' s personal data starts from the date of your registration and continuous for as long as you choose or is necessary for the fulfillment of the purposes for which they were collected, including for the fulfillment of any legal, accounting or other requirements.
+The maintenance and processing of the data subject personal data starts from the date of your registration/application/visit/business contact and continuous for as long as you choose or is necessary for the fulfillment of the purposes for which they were collected, including for the fulfillment of any legal, accounting or other requirements.
+For more details regarding the retention period of personal data of a specific data process please contact the OUC Data Protection Officer (DPO).

-According to the Regulation, you have the following rights in regards to your personal data: (Please note, these rights are not absolute and in some cases they are subjected to conditions as defined by law)
+According to the Regulation, you have the following rights in regards to your personal data: (Please note, these rights are not absolute and in some cases they are subjected to conditions as defined by the law and/or the Regulation).

 - Right of Access – You have the right to access your own personal data through the platform, as well as the right to request a copy of your personal data that is maintained and processed by the University.